Inside: A carrot cake cheesecake recipe.

 Speaking of the topping, the first few times I made this cake I skipped it because I tend to get lazy, but when I did finally add it, I knew there was no going back.
 It adds more to the cake than you think, and makes it much prettier looking.
 For garnish, you can sprinkle nuts or coconut, but a clean look works just as well.

-Now if you think there’s a lot of work involved in this cake, then you’re not totally wrong, but the good news is that every layer is simple to make and the result is definitely worth it.
+Now if you think there’s a lot of work involved in this carrot cake cheesecake, then you’re not totally wrong, but the good news is that every layer is simple to make and the result is definitely worth it.
 Plus, the second time you make it will be much easier than the first.

-I usually make a 9-inch cake but you can use either an 8-inch pan to get a taller cake or 9.5-inch pan and get a shorter but larger cake.
-For the smaller pan you’ll need to bake the cake a few minutes more, and for the bigger pan a few minutes less.
-Cake is ready when it’s set, but the center is still a bit wobbly, and a toothpick inserted into the center all the way down comes out clean.
+I usually make a 9-inch cake but you can also use an 8-inch pan to get a taller cake.
+As well as a 9.5-inch pan and get a shorter but larger cake.
+For the smaller pan you’ll need to bake the cake a few minutes more and for the bigger pan a few minutes less.
+This cheesecake is ready when it’s set.
+The center will still be a bit wobbly, and a toothpick inserted into the center all the way down comes out clean.
 An hour of baking should be enough.

 - 1 tablespoon all-purpose flour

 - 2 large eggs